 Avena Botanicals is the first Demeter-certified biodynamic farm in Maine.
 Biodynamic agriculture is a holistic and spiritually alive system of organic and ecological practices and philosophies based on the teachings of Dr. Rudolf Steiner.
 One of the core beliefs and practices of biodynamics is to help heal the Earth.

-Over five hundred pounds of fresh, hand-gathered medicinal herbs come into Avena's apothecary annually and are thoughtfully prepared into herbal tinctures, elixirs, glycerites, and oils.
+Over five hundred pounds of fresh, hand-gathered herbs come into Avena's apothecary annually and are thoughtfully prepared into herbal tinctures, elixirs, glycerites, and oils.
 Over 80% of these herbs come directly from Avena's certified-biodynamic gardens.
 Our herbs are fresh, aromatic, sweet, bitter, pungent, and beautiful.

-Over seven hundred pounds of fresh, hand-gathered medicinal herbs come into Avena's drying rooms annually and are immediately weighed and laid onto large screens.
+Over seven hundred pounds of fresh, hand-gathered herbs come into Avena's drying rooms annually and are immediately weighed and laid onto large screens.
 Most of these herbs are grown in Avena's three-acre gardens.
 We also collect a few herbs from nearby islands and meadows.

-The Herbal Classroom offers classes in herbal medicine, women's health, Ayurveda, meditation, biodynamic agriculture, pollinator habitats, and yoga for farmers and gardeners.
-Indoor and outdoor classes occur in our beautiful medicine gardens and octagon-shaped classroom.
+The Herbal Classroom offers classes in herbal wellness, women's health, Ayurveda, meditation, biodynamic agriculture, pollinator habitats, and yoga for farmers and gardeners.
+Indoor and outdoor classes occur in our beautiful gardens and octagon-shaped classroom.
 The Herbal Classroom is a non-profit, 501c(3), educational center situated on the same property as Avena's biodynamic farm and apothecary.

 Avena's gardens have been purposefully planted with protective hedgerows and flowering plants that offer nectar and pollen to dozens of pollinators.
 Shimmering ruby-throated hummingbirds and various butterflies, honey bees and native bees fill our gardens with an array of colors, sounds, and personalities.
 The presence of pollinators fills our hearts with joy and gratitude.